Chart Color Schemes

 Household Composition

-Black Mountain features high concentrations of family households, with a fairly typical median household size
+Black Mountain features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.9 percent of all households, including 32.1 percent couples with children, 41.7 percent couples without children, and 5.7 percent single parent families.
-Non-family households constitute the remaining 20.1 percent, with lone person households at 17.2 percent and group households comprising 2.8 percent of the total.
-The median household size is 2.6 people, which aligns with the average for the Rest of Qld.
+Family households constitute 79.9% of all households, including 32.1% couples with children, 41.7% couples without children, and 5.7% single parent families.
+Non-family households account for the remaining 20.1%, with lone person households at 17.2% and group households comprising 2.8% of the total.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households